-HBW’s students will be reading like crazy this summer!
-We are registering for the summer reading program offered by Arlington Public Library.
-In fact, on June 9, Anne is coming from Cherrydale Library to register both students and adults!
-Free popcorn!
+ALL of HBW’s students will be reading like crazy this summer!
+We are registered for the summer reading program offered by Arlington Public Library.
+(Registration helps raise money for charity and makes students eligible for prizes!)

 Planning for a Successful Summer Book Club:

 - You can have your first meeting before summer starts in the library at lunchtime, if you like.
 Fridays are great for that.
 Want Maggie to advertise it?
 Pop in to make the arrangements.

 - It’s helpful if you pick a day and time of the week when you’ll meet during the summer and put it onto your calendars (Every other Thursday all summer at 10 am?
 Fridays, noon each week in July?)

 - Pick a location where you’ll meet (at the public library? at Dunkin’ Donuts? at specific homes?)